 (1972) Starring: Claudia Jennings.

 **1/2An early entrant in the 70s' lady roller derby phase (Raquel Welch's KANSAS CITY BOMBER came out the same year) this is a fine example of what I've just now termed 'libsploitation,' i.e. a film about a bloodsport hottie who feels outraged at all the sexual harassment she has to endure on and off the track, all while the camera ogles her in the locker room..
-Luckily super brawler Claudia GATOR BAIT Jennings was always up for both aspects.
-When the pawing, cheap shots and PR hypocrisy gets too much, she just bashes the team owner over the head with her trophy and goes on a parking lot rampage, roller skating down onto main street like she's ready to roll over the cars rather than the other way around.
+Luckily the late, great super brawler and Playboy superstar Claudia GATOR BAIT Jennings was always up for both aspects.
+When the pawing, cheap shots and PR hypocrisy gets too much, she just bashes the team owner over the head with her trophy and goes on a parking lot rampage, roller skating down onto Main Street like she's ready to roll over the cars rather than the other way around.

 (1986) Dir.
 Ted Nicolau

 Good natured mid-80s MTV/New Wave/mall culture/punk horror/sci fi comedy in the vein of EARTH GIRLS ARE EASY, NIGHT OF THE COMET, REPO MAN, RETURN OF THE LIVING DEAD, and BUCKAROO BANZAI, this Charles Band joint is the story of an ugly but hilarious blob-crab-style alien materializing via a then state-of-the-art satellite TV, newly installed in the home of a looney upscale Malibu family.
-Cult icons Mary Woronov and Gerritt Graham are the swinging parents; Diane Franklin their Cyndi Lauper-ish teen daughter; Chad Allen the tow-head gun nut child under the tutelage of his crackpot survivalist war vet grandfather (Bert Remsen).
-TV horror hostess Madame Medusa (Jennifer Richards); a pair of fellow swingers (Alejandro Rey and Randi Brooks) the parents bring home; and Jonathan Gries as the daughter's metalhead boyfriend ("too rude!") round out the stellar cult-ready cast.
-They're all on the same page sitcom-from-Hell overacting-wise which makes it all click together deliriously.
-With its loud 80s colors and bizarro decor it could be a nightmare to endure under the influence of household solvents, but underneath the gross-outs and decadence lurks a loving spirit that triangulates its signal somewhere between John Waters, early Tim Burton, and 50s Roger Corman (I kept expecting Dick Miller to show up as a door-to-door salesman).
+Cult icons Mary Woronov and Gerritt Graham are the swinging parents; Diane Franklin their Cyndi Lauper-ish teen daughter; Chad Allen a tow-head young gun nut under the tutelage of his crackpot survivalist war vet grandfather (Bert Remsen) who lives in the adjoining bomb shelter.
+TV horror hostess Madame Medusa (Jennifer Richards), a pair of fellow swingers (Alejandro Rey and Randi Brooks) who come over for a dip in the pool and to-ah-hah-swing, and Jonathan Gries as the daughter's metalhead boyfriend ("too rude!") round out the stellar cult-ready cast.
+They're all on the same page, sitcom-from-Hell overacting-wise, which makes it all click together deliriously.
+With its loud 80s colors and bizarro decor it might be a nightmare under the influence of household solvents, but underneath the gross-outs and decadence lurks a loving spirit that triangulates its genial signal somewhere between 60s John Waters, 80s Tim Burton, and 50s Roger Corman (I kept expecting Dick Miller to show up as a door-to-door salesman).

 5. THE VISITOR